One Door Closes: Ratings

 In the United States the episode received a 1.4/4 percent share among adults between the ages of 18 and 49, meaning that it was seen by 1.4 percent of all households, and 4 percent of all of those watching television at the time of the broadcast.
 It was watched by 4.26 million viewers.

 Accolades

-In June 2016, IGN ranked the episode as the sixth best in the series.
+In June 2016, IGN ranked the episode as the sixth best in the series so far.